twilbur1997/tiny_tower_dice_boards/README.md

 For easier to understand numbers, the results below assume you roll the dice 100 times.
 This means (for example) instead of earning 0.15 chests per roll, you earn 15 chests per 100 rolls, which is easier to compare between boards.
 </details>

 ---

-# Results

-This will be filled out by the date/time above listed in the Intro Section.

----